Car Accident Claim Payouts: How Much is Your Claim Worth?

 Minor Injuries

-• Most minor injuries will be worth between £550 and £1,950.
-Minor damage is fully recovered within three months of the accident date.
+• Most Minor Injuries: Between £550 and £1,950; minor damage fully recovered within three months of the accident date

 Chronic Pain